threefoldtech/info_grid/src/dashboard/dashboard.md

 ![login](./img/dashboard_login.png)

-Once you log in with the password you used while connecting your wallet, you can access all of the TF Dashboard sections.
+Once you've logged in with the password used while connecting your wallet, you can access all of the TF Dashboard sections.

 ## Twin/Farm Management